-All applications for a place on any of the European Studies degree programmes must be made through the Universities and Colleges Admissions Service (UCAS) application service.
+All applications for a place on any of the Modern Languages degree programmes must be made through the Universities and Colleges Admissions Service (UCAS) application service.
 Applications can be made either in the English or the Welsh language.

 Once an application is received by the School, the admissions tutor for the chosen course will assess the application.
 The admissions tutors work closely together to ensure that there is consistency across the School.
 Individual offers made to applicants may vary according to the applicant’s individual academic profile.

 Students who apply for admission to study at Cardiff and receive a conditional or unconditional offer will automatically be invited to one of our Open Days.
 On these Open Days you will be taken on a guided tour of the School and the University campus, and you will meet students and staff in an informal setting and have the opportunity to take part in taster sessions.
 If you take advantage of this opportunity, you will be in a much better position to decide if the Cardiff School of Modern Languages is the place for you.